gaboesquivel/gaboesquivel/content/projects/panini.md

 # Panini

-A WordPress website project focused on frontend performance, browser compatibility, and interface improvements.
+A WordPress site for Panini: frontend performance, browser compatibility, and interface work.